tnh/simple-sinatra-app/README.md

 Provision a new application server and deploy the following application
 -------
 A development team wants you to deploy this simple web app.
-- come up with a way to deploy this app and write configuration-as-code to deploy it.
+- come up with a way to deploy this app and write configuration-as-code to deploy it
 - ensure that the instance is locked down and secure
 - suggest ways to do ongoing deployments on this application